victoria-maple/resources/guide.md

 - Not _quite_ as long-ranged as archers.
 Also not quite as accurate.
 - Due to their extreme sensitivity to WATK, the DPS of an assassin is difficult to optimise.
 Truly powerful stars are hard to come by, and scrolling claws is a nightmare.
-Also crippled more by lack of good WATK buffs.
+Also crippled more (in comparison to other classes) by lack of good WATK buffs.

 </details>